janegca/css-art/README.md

 ---

-<sup>\*</sup> Images built using tutorials.
-In each case I have refactored the
+<sup>\*</sup> Images are built using a tutorial reference.
+In each case the code
-code in an effort to ensure I understand how the image has been built.
+is refactored or the design slightly modified in an effort to understand how the image is being built.